 |Investor and media relations

 Kathy du Plessis

 +44 20 7557 7738

 Cautionary Statement on Forward-Looking Information

-Certain information contained or incorporated by reference in this press release, including any information as to our strategy, projects, plans, or future financial or operating performance, constitutes “forward-looking statements”.
+Certain information contained in this press release, including any information as to Barrick’s strategy or future financial or operating performance, constitutes “forward-looking statements”.
 All statements, other than statements of historical fact, are forward-looking statements.
-The words “plan”, “project”, “potential”, “develop”, “can” and similar expressions identify forward-looking statements.
-In particular, this press release contains forward-looking statements including, without limitation, with respect to: (i) the results of the feasibility study and the ability of Barrick to realize the full potential of Massawa in cooperation with the government of Senegal; (ii) the ability of Barrick to further add to Massawa’s project mineral inventory; and (iii) Massawa’s potential value to Barrick’s shareholders, future investors and Senegalese stakeholders.
+The words “help”, “contain”, “support”, “will”, “believe”, “engage”, “promise”, “offer” and similar expressions identify forward-looking statements.
+In particular, this press release contains forward-looking statements including, without limitation, with respect to financial support and preventative measures implemented by the Kibali gold mine to mitigate the impact of the Covid-19 pandemic; efforts to support provincial and local stakeholders as well as regional health authorities and community information programs with respect to the pandemic; and the potential early payment of taxes by the Kibali gold mine.

 Barrick disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, future events or otherwise, except as required by applicable law.